awslabs/device-monitor/PROJECT_USER_GUIDE.md

-# FleetWatch - Project User Guide
+# Device Monitor - Project User Guide

 ## Overview

-FleetWatch is a comprehensive IoT device fleet management system built on AWS cloud services that serves as a complete replacement for AWS IoT FleetHub services (discontinued October 2025).
-This guide provides detailed instructions for understanding, deploying, and using the FleetWatch system.
+Device Monitor is a comprehensive IoT device fleet management system built on AWS cloud services that serves as a example for the replacement for AWS IoT FleetHub services (discontinued October 2025).
+This guide provides detailed instructions for understanding, deploying, and using the Device Monitor system.

 ## Table of Contents